yunmingxiao/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors

-lastdate: 01/Jul/2021
+lastdate: 11/Sep/2021

 ---

 Hi there!
-I am a third-year PhD candidate in Computer Science at Northwestern University.
+I am a fourth-year PhD candidate in Computer Science at Northwestern University.
 I'm working at <a href="http://networks.cs.northwestern.edu/">Northwestern Networks Group</a> and supervised by <a href="http://networks.cs.northwestern.edu/website/index-a.html">Prof. Aleksandar Kuzmanovic</a>.
 I received my B.Eng. in Computer Science from Beijing University of Posts and Telecommunications in 2019.

 My research interests lie in computer networking and distributed systems.